-It had a solid mahogany body, and a solid mahogany asymmetrical neck.
-The grain actually looked very nice, and felt like Donner had put some effort into wood selection.
+It had a solid mahogany body and a solid mahogany asymmetrical neck.
+The grain actually looked very nice and felt like Donner had put some effort into wood selection.
 It had what Donner called an HPL fretboard, which was a lot like the Richlite that Martin has been using for some time.
-We think it actually felt good, and we don’t think it impacted performance or tone in the slightest.
+We think it actually felt good and we don’t think it impacted performance or tone in the slightest.

 The electronics were one of the most interesting things about this guitar.
-It had an undersaddle piezo transducer, connected to an on board headphone amp.
-If you want to play through a regular amplifier, that’s possible too thanks to the standard ¼” outlet jack.
+It had an undersaddle piezo transducer, connected to an onboard headphone amp.
+If you want to play through a regular amplifier, that’s possible too, thanks to the standard ¼” outlet jack.

 Without the rails installed, it was an extremely difficult guitar to play.
 The neck dive was crazy, and the overall balance was way off.
-It also didn’t help that it was very difficult to get a strap opening around the jack, strap button combo.
+It also didn’t help that it was very difficult to get a strap opening around the jack/strap button combo.
 Things changed quite drastically with the rails on, though.
 It improved the balance and ergonomics, and actually made it quite comfortable to play.

 The asymmetrical neck was excellent.
-We found it comfortable from top to bottom, and we think Donner has perhaps listened to some of the early feedback – The earliest reviews reported extremely high action, but we found that it was fairly typical of an acoustic guitar, with low to mid height.
+We found it comfortable from top to bottom, and we think Donner has perhaps listened to some of the early feedback.
+The earliest reviews reported extremely high action, but we found that it was fairly typical of an acoustic guitar, with low to mid height.

 Not only was the neck great, but the fretwork was unbelievable.
 We don’t like to speak in superlatives, especially about budget guitars, but the quality of the finish was far in excess of what anyone would expect of any guitar at this price point.
-The edges were fantastic, and the crowns had a mirror polish on them.
+The edges were fantastic and the crowns had a mirror polish on them.

 Through the output jack we got much of the same performance.
-The electronics are active, so note that you do need a battery installed even to be able to use the standard output jack.
+The electronics are active, so note that you do need to have a battery installed even to be able to use the standard output jack.